rishabh1694/mvcnn_fewshot/README.md

 -This repo is modified from https://github.com/wyharveychen/CloserLookFewShot
 -This repo contains a working implementation of few-shot learning for multi-view data using MVCNNs.
 -The dataset used is ModelNet40.
+-main.py contains details about the experimental setting.
--Run main.py to start the experiments.
+-See run_train.sh on how to run experiments.